 - Dust the cut with rooting hormone.
 There are so many rooting hormones available...just pick the one that you like or have used before.
-Personally, I have used them all and find no measurable differences in any of them.
+The one I always use is Garden Safe TakeRoot Rooting Hormone for Plants, but most people find no measurable difference in any of the major brands.

-- Stick the cutting into some new, sterile potting soil (I like Miracle Grow).
+- You can also use some new, sterile potting soil (I like Miracle Gro®).
 The cutting will take root (patience is a virtue) and the mother plant from which you took the cutting will branch out.

 Tips and Warnings

 - Cleanliness is essential when propagating any plants, so use a sterile knife to make your cuttings.